VHS Revival Revisits Episode IV of the world’s most famous movie saga.

 A long time ago . . . in a galaxy far, far away . . .

-For me, and many others, that ‘long time ago’ was a childhood defined by the exploits of Luke Skywalker, Han Solo and their Guardians of the Galaxy style, dysfunctional group of androids, wookies, rapscallions and royalty.
+For me, and many others, that ‘long time ago’ was a childhood defined by the exploits of Luke Skywalker, Han Solo and their dysfunctional group of androids, wookies, rapscallions and royalty.
 That single line also exemplifies the ‘Once Upon a Time’ introduction of many a fairy tale, as a young farm boy who dreams of joining the rebellion suddenly finds himself rescuing the princess and defeating the evil wizard.
 It’s far from original, the same story told to every generation of children, but it’s a wonderful tale that pulls in your inner child and gives him or her exactly what they want – thrills and spills in spades!

 One thing that struck me whilst watching it for the first time with my eldest boy was how slow the film is during the earlier scenes.
 Yes, we’re greeted with the same sight that every ‘Star Wars’ film opens with: a Star Destroyer cutting the screen in two and a very early introduction to the evil Darth Vader, but once the droids escape the pace slows dramatically to concentrate on the character of Luke.
 To take the fairy tale analogy, he is the little boy who desperately wants to grow up and find adventure and George Lucas rightly gives us time to identify with him.
 His only companions have flown the nest, he spends his time picking up power converters, and his best friends, or at least the only company he can find, appear to be droids.
 That is until he meets a true father figure in Obi Wan Kenobi.